 - • Professional who successfully re-entered the workforce

 - • Retired alumna with a wealth of professional experience and wisdom

 What to expect:

-Mentors should expect to build a connection with their mentee(s) throughout the program’s year.
-We encourage mentors and mentees to agree upon goals the mentee wishes to achieve and to decide how often they will communicate with one another.
-The mentoring program will host three AADC-sponsored workshops throughout the year for mentors and mentees in the NJ, NY, PA, and CT area.
-We encourage all mentors and mentees to attend AADC signature programs together, including regional group and affinity network events, and to meet up with their mentors or mentees virtually or in person as often as they mutually agreed upon.
+Mentors should expect to build a connection with their Mentee(s).
+We encourage Mentors and Mentees, at the outset of their relationship, to agree upon goals the Mentee wishes to achieve and to decide how often they will communicate with one another.
+Douglass Alumnae Mentoring may host workshops throughout the year, and provides newsletters, conference calls and social media groups as a means for connecting with other alumnae participants.
+We encourage all Mentors and Mentees to attend AADC signature events, including Regional Connection Group and Affinity Network events, and to connect with each other virtually or in person as often as mutually agreed upon.